 Mathematics

-This mathematics section of Holistic Home Office is designed for me to learn math, as much as it is for teaching anyone else math, by asking ChatGPT and other sources questions, and writing these stories using ChatGPT responses as a primer.
+This mathematics section of Holistic Home Office is designed for me to learn math, as much as it is for teaching anyone else math.
+A lot of the content is a result of asking ChatGPT and other sources questions, and writing these stories using the ChatGPT responses as a primer.
 And then, continuing to study math from a variety of sources and editing and polishing and updating these stories as I continue learning.

-The main reason this is an important subject for Holistic Home Office is to learn business math.
+The main reason this is an important subject for Holistic Home Office is to learn math for business and computer science.
+Math is very commonly used in both of those disciplines.
 Of course, you will be able to use the math to understand any subject you are interested in.
-You’ll also be using math to understand any computer science you use in your home office.

 I’ve been thinking about studying mathematics for a while now.
-I have even bought some pretty big textbooks about precalculus and advanced calculus.
+I have even bought some pretty big textbooks about algebra, analytical geometry, precalculus and advanced calculus.
 They have been sitting in my book case for a while now, unread.

 The math books I have are.